Regine Velasquez: Acting career

-Although Velasquez did not make any film appearances in 2004, she made her prime time television debut in the drama series Forever in My Heart, in which she was reunited with Gomez, and worked alongside Ariel Rivera.
-She next starred in romantic dramas, reuniting with Padilla in Till I Met You (2006) and with Pascual in Paano Kita Iibigin (2007).
-For the latter film, Velasquez received FAMAS and Luna nominations for Best Actress.
-In 2008 she returned to television, playing the titular character in the comedy series Ako si Kim Samsoon, an adaption of a South Korean television show.
-Velasquez also voiced the eponymous character in the animated film Urduja (2008).
+Although Velasquez did not make any film appearances in 2004, she made her prime time television debut in the drama series Forever in My Heart, in which she played a wedding planner caught in a love triangle with Gomez's and Ariel Rivera's characters.
+She next starred in romantic dramas, reuniting with Padilla in Till I Met You (2006) and with Pascual in Paano Kita Iibigin (2007); the latter earned her FAMAS and Luna Award nominations for Best Actress.
+In 2008, she played the titular character in the comedy series remake Ako si Kim Samsoon, based on the original South Korean television show.
+The show featured her as a chef hired by a restaurant owner (played by Mark Anthony Fernandez) to pretend to be his lover as a ruse for his overbearing mother.
+The Philippine Star's Arnel Ramos praised her pairing with Fernandez, commending their "crackling rapport that will no doubt send viewers in a romantic frenzy".
+In the same year, she provided her voice to the eponymous heroine in the animated film Urduja.